thephpleague/uri/README.md

 `League\Url` is a Immutable Value Object:

 * The object implements the `__toString` method to enable accessing the string representation of the URL;
-* Everytime the object needs to return an object or modify a property you return a clone of that object:
+* Everytime the object needs to return or to modify a property you return a clone of the modified object or of the property object:
 	* you can easily manipulating the url with chaining without modifying the original object.
 	* you can not modify the object property without notice.